Chat API: REST API and WebSocket integration for third-party applications

 200 | Success |

-401 | Unauthorized - Invalid or missing API token |
+401 | Unauthorized: invalid or missing API token |

-404 | Not Found - Session or resource doesn't exist |
+404 | Not Found: session or resource does not exist |

-422 | Validation Error - Invalid request parameters |
+422 | Validation Error: invalid request parameters |

-503 | Service Unavailable - Agent temporarily unavailable |
+503 | Service Unavailable: agent temporarily unavailable |